 - Establish a threshold of local significance for both individual places and precincts, and

 - Define a precinct (or precinct extension).

 - The key tasks associated with the detailed investigation of precincts were:

-- Historic research,
+- o Historic research,

-- Fieldwork,
+- o Fieldwork,

-- Assessment,
+- o Assessment,

-- Statutory recommendations, and
+- o Statutory recommendations, and

 - Review of existing HO places.